aertoria/MeetingScribe/replit.md

 # Overview

-This is a meeting transcription web application that converts speech to text in real-time and generates professional meeting notes using AI.
-The application allows users to record meetings through their browser's speech recognition capabilities, view live transcripts, and automatically generate structured meeting notes including summaries, action items, decisions, and key points using OpenAI's GPT-4o model.
+This is a professional meeting transcription web application that converts speech to text in real-time and generates comprehensive meeting notes with enhanced action items extraction using AI.
+The application features speaker detection with color-coded labels, an integrated Gemini AI chatbot for real-time meeting assistance, and advanced action items identification with priority ranking.
+Users can record meetings through their browser's speech recognition, view live multi-speaker transcripts, automatically generate structured meeting notes with priority action items, and export them in multiple formats.

 # User Preferences